kali/lackr/doc/backends.md

   against another server.
 It will performs queries against one given varnish, which will in turn forward them to our slow Ruby-on-Rails stack if necessary.

+So basically, we give the *fast* and *in-process* stack a chance to deal with the request itself before falling back to a cache cluster, which in turn falls back to the Ruby-on-Rails app.
+We could use a ClientBackend and have the fast stack run elsewhere in its own JVM, but the use of InProcessBackend is an optimisation to avoid a network roundtrip to a remote HTTP server that in many cases would result to a 501 "please pass to the next" response.

+Obviously this optimisation can only work for backends that are implemented as Servlet.
+If the fast stack was in go, for instance, we would have no choice but use the ClientBackend.
+Another constraint on the InProcessBackend is for the wrapped servlet to be strictly synchronous.
+Once again, if it was to use asynchronous servlet processing (as Lackr proxies do, by the way), we would have to go through a separate server and a ClientBackend.